 By Amy Gorin, MS, RDN

 Want tips for eating healthy while traveling?
-Use these tips for healthy travel food and road trip food for your health and fitness travel.
+Use these tips for healthy travel food—as well as road trip food for your health and fitness travel.
 Get ready to travel healthy!

 Looking for tips for healthy travel?
 As a registered dietitian nutritionist, I bring you my best strategies so that you can travel healthy and in style!